 Top of the page

-Naturopathic medicine (or naturopathy) is based on the belief that the body can heal itself.
-It aims to improve health, prevent disease, and treat illness through the use of organic foods and exercise; a healthy, balanced lifestyle; and the use of treatments from other areas of complementary medicine.
-(These treatments include ayurveda, homeopathy, and herbal therapies.)
+Naturopathic medicine (or naturopathy) is an alternative medical practice based on the belief that the body can heal itself.
+It aims to improve health and prevent disease and illness through the use of organic foods and exercise; a healthy, balanced lifestyle; and the use of Ayurvedic, homeopathic, and herbal therapies.

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineKathleen M. Fairfield MD, MPH, DrPH - Internal Medicine

 Current as of: September 8, 2022